 |% Water in Grapes||% Water in Banana||% Water in Apple||% Water in Kiwi|

 Students came in the next day and easily calculated the percent of water in their fruit.
 I gave them a few notes on hydrates and how we name them.
 Then, I gave them one more assignment: Obtain 1.5 to 2.5 grams of hydrate.
 (I provide copper II sulfate and at least one more hydrate that I have in my chemical storage.)
 Find the percent of water present in the sample.
 You may use any items present on the lab counters.
 You can provide crucibles and Bunsen burners or a drying oven and any other equipment that you would routinely use in the conventional Percent Composition of a Hydrate Lab most of us are familiar with.
 Most students successfully found the relationship between finding percent composition with Oreos and fruit and finding percent composition of a hydrate.
 I helped them see the ratio between the number of moles of the anhydrous compound and the water from the hydrate.
 I then gave them sample lab data for other hydrates, so that they could find how many moles of water were attached to each of the hydrates referred to.

 My students respond well to this type of activity.
 They are motivated and engaged.
-I never lectured.
-My students were actively engaged.
+I never lectured over this topic.
 If you have trouble giving up control of your classroom to try inquiry activities, experiment with this activity.
 I hope you will find that it isn’t too scary.
 Let me know how it goes and/or share a similar activity/idea.

 If you are a registered member of ChemEd X, you can download the attached document outlining the activity.
 You must be logged into your account to see the supporting information.